Object Storage Upload Denied (S3 / Firebase / Supabase 403)

 2. IAM role / user lacks PutObject

-3. Signed URL expired / wrong signature
+3. Signed URL expired or signed with the wrong input

 const url = await getSignedUrl(s3, {